stevemeier/grabbag/geodns-shim/README.md

 from the backend for NXDOMAIN response code.
 If a NXDOMAIN answer is received the query is retried with the orignal query name.
-If, for example, the query was rewritten from www.example.org to www-de.example.org but this name does not exist, the response for www.example.org (unmodified) is given to the client.
+If, for example, the query was rewritten from www.example.org to www-de.example.org but this name does not exist, the response for www.example.org (unmodified) is given to the client instead.
 You should probably activate this option, unless you know exactly what you are doing.

 ## Status